rhalbersma/hub/readme.txt

 hub.ini (see details below): main Hub configuration engine.ini: this is sent to the engine; Hub has no idea what it means
-NEW: Spaces are now allowed in the INI files (fixed from version 1.0)!

 engine-dir & engine-command: engine path and executable name